| beta-utils | R Documentation |

 positive.

-estimates \boldsymbol \beta
+estimate_beta estimates \boldsymbol \beta for a given

-using MLE or methods of moments.
+F_X using MLE or methods of moments.
 Closed form solutions

 are used if they exist; otherwise the MLE is obtained numerically using

-returns (typical) names for each component of
+get_beta_names returns (typical) names for each component of

-\boldsymbol \beta
+\boldsymbol \beta.

 Depending on the distribution

-has different length and names: e.g.,
+\boldsymbol \beta has different length and names: e.g.,

-for a "normal"
+for a "normal" distribution beta is of length

-is a scalar (rate "lambda"
+distribution beta is a scalar (rate "lambda").

 beta2tau(beta, distname, use.mean.variance = TRUE)